gujc71/gu-upload/README.md

 Demos

-Several simple demos are provided to illustrate aspects of using the GUupload with Java (Struts2) and PHP.
-You can get download through SVN for Java example and click here to download PHP.
+Several simple demos are provided to illustrate aspects of using the guupload with Java (Spring 4).
+You can get download through other [github](https://github.com/gujc71/guupload_sample "guupload sample") page for Java example.